Lady Pamela Hicks

-Lady Pamela Carmen Louise Hicks (née Mountbatten; born 19 April 1929) is a British aristocrat and relative of the British royal family.
-She is the younger daughter of Louis Mountbatten, 1st Earl Mountbatten of Burma (formerly Prince Louis of Battenberg) and Edwina Mountbatten, Countess Mountbatten of Burma.
-Through her father, Lady Pamela is a first cousin of the late Prince Philip, Duke of Edinburgh, and a grandniece of the last Empress of Russia, Alexandra Feodorovna.
-She served as a bridesmaid and later as a lady-in-waiting to Queen Elizabeth II (her third cousin).
-She is also a great-great-granddaughter of Queen Victoria through her father and, as of 2025, her oldest living descendant.
+Lady Pamela Carmen Louise Hicks (née Mountbatten; 19 April 1929 – 5 June 2026) was a British aristocrat and relative of the British royal family.
+She was the younger daughter of Admiral of the Fleet the 1st Earl Mountbatten of Burma (formerly Prince Louis of Battenberg) and the heiress Edwina Ashley.
+Hicks was first cousin of Prince Philip, Duke of Edinburgh, and niece of Queen Louise of Sweden.
+She served as a bridesmaid and later as a lady-in-waiting to Elizabeth II, her third cousin.
+She was also a great-great-granddaughter of Queen Victoria through her father.

 Early life and family

+Pamela Carmen Louise Mountbatten was born five weeks prematurely on 19 April 1929 at the Ritz Hotel in Barcelona, Spain, to Edwina Ashley and the then Lord Louis Mountbatten (later 1st Earl Mountbatten of Burma).
+She had one sibling, an elder sister, Patricia, 2nd Countess Mountbatten of Burma.
+She was baptised on 12 July in the Chapel Royal, St James's Palace.
+Her godparents were: King Alfonso XIII of Spain; Prince George; the Marchioness of Milford Haven; the Countess of Brecknock (Lady Louis's first cousin); and the Duchess of Peñaranda (María del Carmen de Saavedra y Collado, Marchioness of Villaviciosa).

+Hicks, first row, second from left, at the wedding of Princess Elizabeth and Prince Philip in 1947.

-Lady Pamela was born on 19 April 1929 in Barcelona, Spain, to Edwina Ashley and Louis Mountbatten, 1st Earl Mountbatten of Burma.
-She is the second of two children, as a younger sister of Patricia Knatchbull, 2nd Countess Mountbatten of Burma.
-A member of the Mountbatten family by birth, she descended from the Battenberg family, a morganatic cadet branch of the House of Hesse-Darmstadt.
-At the request of George V, her grandparents Prince Louis of Battenberg and Princess Victoria of Hesse and by Rhine relinquished their German princely titles in 1917 in exchange for titles in the British peerage due to anti-German sentiment in Britain.
-Her father, who was also born a prince of Battenberg, was later created Earl Mountbatten of Burma.
-Through her father, she is a great-great-granddaughter of Queen Victoria and Prince Albert of Saxe-Coburg and Gotha, and as of 2025, their oldest surviving descendant.
-Her mother, Edwina, was the daughter of Wilfrid Ashley, 1st Baron Mount Temple.
-Through her mother, Lady Pamela is also a great-granddaughter of Sir Ernest Cassel and a great-great-granddaughter of Anthony Ashley-Cooper, 7th Earl of Shaftesbury.
-Through her father, she is a first cousin of Prince Philip, Duke of Edinburgh.
+A member of the Mountbatten family by birth, she descended from the Battenberg family,a morganatic cadet branch of the House of Hesse-Darmstadt.
+At the request of George V, her grandparents, Prince Louis of Battenberg and Princess Victoria of Hesse and by Rhine, relinquished their German princely titles in 1917 in exchange for British peerage titles due to anti-German sentiment in Britain.
+Her father, who was born a prince of Battenberg, was later created Earl Mountbatten of Burma.
+She was a great-great-granddaughter of Queen Victoria and Prince Albert of Saxe-Coburg and Gotha, and, until her death in 2026, their oldest surviving descendant.
+She was also a first cousin of Prince Philip, Duke of Edinburgh.
+Her mother was the daughter of the 1st Baron Mount Temple and the granddaughter of Sir Ernest Cassel.

-Her baptism was celebrated on July 12, 1929, in the Chapel Royal, St. James's Palace.
-Her godparents were the King Alfonso XIII and the Duke of Kent, Nadejda Mountbatten, Marjorie Pratt, Countess of Brecknock (Lady Louis' first cousin), and the Duchess of Peñaranda (María del Carmen Saavedra y Collado, Marqués de Villaviciosa).

 She attended Hewitt School in New York City.

-In 1947, Lady Pamela accompanied her parents to India remaining with them throughout her father's term as Viceroy of pre-Independence India and then Governor-General of post-Partition India through 1948, living with them in Government House, New Delhi and the summer Viceregal Lodge in Simla.
-Following Indian independence she became secretary to her parents' friend and associate V.K.
-Krishna Menon, then acting as Indian High Commissioner to the United Kingdom.
+In 1947, Mountbatten accompanied her parents to British India, remaining with them throughout her father's term as the last Viceroy of India and then as Governor-General of post-Partition India through 1948.
+She lived with them in the Viceroy's House in New Delhi and at the summer Viceregal Lodge in Simla.
+After partition, she served as co-secretary to her father, according to Freedom at Midnight, for which she gave interviews.
+Following Indian independence in August 1947, she became secretary to her parents' friend and associate, V. K. Krishna Menon, then acting High Commissioner of India to the United Kingdom.